frcdesign/FRCDesign.org/docs/best-practices/sub-document-setup.md

+---
+title: Best Practices
+description: The best practices to follow with organizing your mechanism documents in Onshape.
+---

 # Sub-Document Setup

 Within each document, you should have a part studio and assembly attached to it.
 The part studio should contain **all parts that need to be manufactured by your team**.
 This could include fully custom plates, shafts cut to length, modified COTs parts, etc. However, unmodified COTs parts should be imported directly into the corresponding assembly - no modification inside the part studio is required.